 Just as it's important to be articulate in an interview, it's also important to think about the way you dress and how you present yourself.
 It's the first line of communication before you even open your mouth, so make sure you make it count.
 A crisp white shirt and tailored pants with heels is always a fail-safe, professional-looking outfit if you're a little unsure.

 But ultimately you have to feel like yourself.
 If you're uncomfortable at all, it will show, and your confidence will wane too.
 If you want to wear color, science says navy blue is best.
-According to a CareerBuilder survey, hiring managers prefer this color, and it symbolizes loyalty, control, and confidence, attributes we all want to exude in an interview—just don't pay attention to this disappointing study.
+According to a CareerBuilder survey, hiring managers prefer this color, and it symbolizes loyalty, control, and confidence, attributes we all want to exude in an interview.

 Learn How to Negotiate Your Pay